e-oj/Language-Classifier/README.md

 ### Language Features
 The strength of a model is heavily dependent on the strength of the features used in training.
 While some were generic, a vast majority of the features used were geared towards English and Dutch.
-You can modify these features in the
+These features can be modified in the
 ```get_features``` function of ```instance.py```.
 A more detailed explanation of the features can be found
 [in the writeup](https://docs.google.com/document/d/1TWwhFmji458pAycIzHSXn9rB8dsC8AZpyY7Qghsrwew/edit?usp=sharing)